 "Am 31.
 März 1821 abends um 5 Uhr starb Josephine – endete ihr irdisches grosses Leben um ein grösseres zu beginen."
 So schrieb Therese in ihr Tagebuch.
 Josephine wurde auf dem Währinger Friedhof zur letzten Ruhe gebracht.
 Kein Gedenkstein bezeichnet ihr Grab, keine Inschrift sollte der Nachwelt auch nur schlichte und knappe Kunde von ihrer Existenz überliefern!
 Auch hier hat die Familie Brunswick ihre damnatio memoriae in aller Strenge bestätigt.

-Almost exactly six years before Beethoven, Josephine von Brunsvik had been quietly interred at the Währing cemetery" (Klapproth 2011, 6).Klapproth then follows this up with the following claim:
+Almost exactly six years before Beethoven, Josephine von Brunsvik had been quietly interred at the Währing cemetery" (Klapproth 2011, 6).Klapproth then followed this up with the following claim:

 Josephine Countess von Brunsvik, who was buried without ceremony, without obituary, even without any mourners.
 No tombstone on her grave.
-(Klapproth 2011, 6).In the main text of his book Klapproth quotes Tellenbach and adds to the sad narrative by again denying Josephine a burial ceremony:
+(Klapproth 2011, 6).In the main text of his book Klapproth quoted Tellenbach and added to the sad narrative by again denying Josephine a burial ceremony:

 Josephine von Brunsvik died on 31 March 1821 in her own home, only accompanied by Viky, her oldest daughter.
 She was buried without any ceremony at Währing cemetery.